backmag/NLP-finance/README.md

 ## Report

-Progress of the academic report can be found at: https://www.overleaf.com/read/xttmdpbpfdwk
+The report for this project can be found at https://lup.lub.lu.se/student-papers/search/publication/9024747.